 - STEP 1.
-Make sure switch and fuse grounding means are removed and that dual-purpose front barriers are removed from the "Slide-in" position before closing the associated Mini-Rupter Switch or power fuses. - STEP 2.
+Make sure the switch and fuse-grounding means are removed and the dual-purpose front barriers are removed from the Slide In position before closing the associated Mini-Rupter Switch or power fuses. - STEP 2.
 Make sure the Mini-Rupter Switches are in the correct positions (Open or Closed) as dictated by system circumstances. - STEP 3.
-Close each door permitting access to high voltage and make sure the associated Penta-Latch Mechanisms are securely latched before energizing the circuit or operating any switching device. - STEP 4.
+Close each door permitting access to high voltage.
+Make sure the associated Penta-Latch Mechanisms are securely latched and pad-locked before energizing the circuit or operating any switching device. - STEP 4.
+For proper setting of Type PM Switch Operators, refer to the "Final Checks Before Walking Away" section in S&C Instruction Sheet 669-515. - STEP 5.
 Padlock all doors and switch-operating-shaft access covers before leaving the installation site, even momentarily.
 Observe this procedure even in those cases where the gear is accessible only to qualified persons.
+Close the low-voltage compartment door and make sure the associated Penta-Latch Mechanism is completely latched and padlocked.

-$[\]bigstar$ These recommendations may differ from the user's operating and safety procedures.
-Where a discrepancy exists, users should follow their procedures.
+★ These recommendations may differ from company operating procedures and rules.
+Where a discrepancy exists, users should follow their company's operating procedures and rules.